Setup

 Typical jPOS applications often interface with databases, HSMs, key vaults, and remote hosts.
 For specific tasks like system setup, database updates and migrations, or cryptography debugging, access to a secure, functioning system is crucial.
 Using standalone command line scripts for these tasks can pose security risks if they're written separately, as they need access to sensitive configurations.
 However, developing a CLI command within jPOS ensures that it benefits from the system's existing security posture.
 This approach significantly reduces the likelihood of security breaches, maintaining the integrity of your system while performing necessary operations.

-command that you can use to inspect the status of the database, run a migration, etc.
+Many jPOS-EE modules have their set of CLI commands and subsystems, for example, the flyway integration module has a very handy flyway command that you can use to inspect the status of the database, run a migration, etc.

-option.
+You may have observed the --ssh option.
 This feature enables you to use SSH to connect to an active Q2 instance and access a CLI prompt for executing commands.
 This functionality is particularly beneficial for integrating with your administrative processes and tools like Ansible, Rundeck, and others.